zagroubi/vending-machine/README.md

 # vending-machine
-A small website for the Turkish studies presentation
+A small website for Tomer presentation